aim-rsf/browseMetadata/README.md

 We chose to respond with '7' because that corresponds to the 'Health info' domain in the table.
 More than one domain can be chosen.
 Do remember that this demo has over-simplified domain labels, and they will likely be more specific for a research study.

-You have the option to re-do the categorisation you just made, by replying 'y' to the question:
+You have the option to re-do the categorisation (and note) you just made, by replying 'y' to the question:

 ```
 Response to be saved is '7'.
 Would you like to re-do? (y/n): y